nehcgnak/CrackingMachineLearningInterview/README.md

         Add Lambda * Biasness value at the end.
 #### Difference between L1 and L2 Regularizations?
         1) L1 Regularization (Lasso Regression)
-            (Least Absolute Shrinkage and Selection Operator) adds “absolute value of magnitude” of coefficient as penalty term to the loss function.
+            (Least Absolute Shrinkage and Selection Operator) adds "absolute value of magnitude" of coefficient as penalty term to the loss function.

         2) L2 Regularization (Ridge Regression)
-            (adds “squared magnitude” of coefficient as penalty term to the loss function.
+            (adds "squared magnitude" of coefficient as penalty term to the loss function.
 Here the highlighted part represents L2 regularization element.)

         The key difference between these techniques is that Lasso shrinks the less important feature’s coefficient to zero thus, removing some feature altogether.
 So, this works well for feature selection in case we have a huge number of features.